 However, beef ramen with four ounces of beef, six ounces of noodles, and 20 ounces of broth along with assorted veggies and herbs is 350 to 450 calories, 35 to 50 grams of carbs, 30 grams of protein, and a whopping 1500 mg of sodium.

 Ramen Nutritional Profile

 The packages have a calorie count of about 180.
-Carbs are around 27 grams and protein is around 5 grams.
+Carbs are around 27 grams, and protein is approximately 5 grams.
 It also has 891 grams of sodium.